Therapy for Teens & Adolescents

-Play Therapy uses your child’s most fluent language – play – to help them make positive changes.
-Play therapy listens and observes as your child “speaks their own language,” and then interprets the play to better understand your child’s emotional condition.
-Different types of play help children figure out feelings and how best to express them.
+Play Therapy for teens uses your child’s most fluent language even as a teenager – play – to help them make positive changes.
+Play therapy listens and observes as your adolescent “speaks their own language,” and then interprets the play to better understand your child’s emotional condition.
+Different types of play help teens figure out feelings and how best to express them.
 Play therapy can help kids who have been affected by death, divorce, trauma, and other difficult life events.

-Cognitive Behavioral Therapy focuses on helping children understand how their thoughts affect the way they feel and their behavior.
-Children learn how to identify ways of thinking that are not helpful, change those ways of thinking, and then feel more confident in handling life.
-This type of therapy is helpful in addressing mood disorders.
+Cognitive Behavioral Therapy focuses on helping adolescents understand how their thoughts affect the way they feel and their behavior.
+Children and teens learn how to identify ways of thinking that are not helpful, change those ways of thinking, and then feel more confident in handling life.
+This type of adolescent and child therapy is helpful in addressing mood disorders.

-Psychodynamic Therapy with children and teens is their version of “talk therapy,” but the children’s version.
+Psychodynamic Therapy with children and teens is their version of “talk therapy,” but the children and teen’s version.
 It provides a space for children and teens to discuss “what’s bothering them on the inside,” which then helps motivate them to improve how they think and behave.
-This therapy is used with all types of challenges that children and teens face.
+Psychodynamic therapy is used with all types of challenges that children and teens face.

 What is perhaps the most important thing to remember when considering therapy at BATT, is that we appreciate the uniqueness of your child or teen.
 So no two therapy approaches look alike.
 That’s because we combine multiple approaches to best fit your child’s needs and your family’s needs.